 Language Understanding: Language provides several services during sketching.
-It can ease the load on vision by labeling entities, specifying what type of thing is being drawn, stating what spatial relationships are essential versus accidental, and describing entities and relationships not depicted in the drawing.
-Speech is the most common modality used during sketching because it enables visual attention to remain on the diagram, although short handwritten labels are often used as well.
-Existing multimodal systems tend to use off-the-shelf speech recognition systems, limiting them to finite-state or definite clause grammars (c.f.
-[4,5,19]).
+It can ease the load on vision by labeling entities and specifying what type of thing is being drawn.
+It is used for stating what spatial relationships are essential versus accidental, and describing entities and relationships not depicted in the drawing.
+Speech is the most common linguistic modality used during sketching because it enables visual attention to remain on the diagram, although short handwritten labels are often used as well.
+Existing multimodal systems tend to use off-the-shelf speech recognition systems, limiting them to finite-state or definite clause grammars (cf. [5, 6, 24]).
 Given the differences in complexity between spoken and written text, such grammars, albeit with multimodal extensions, are likely to remain sufficient [1].
-The most important dimension for characterizing language understanding in sketching systems concerns dialogue management [15,18].
+Consequently, the most important dimension for characterizing language understanding in sketching systems concerns dialogue management [18, 21].
 Most systems have been command-oriented, with some support for system-initiated clarification questions.
 We know of no sketching systems that use full mixed-initiative dialogs.
 We suspect two reasons for this.
 First, when multimodal interfaces are grafted onto legacy software, the existing output presentation systems are often used.
-Second, the relatively shallow conceptual understanding used in most systems does not support them doing much on their own, so they are unlikely to need to interject anything.
+Second, the relatively shallow conceptual understanding used in most systems does not enable them to do much on their own, so they are less likely to be able to interject anything.